ClaireYurev/cleanly.old/README.md

 ## State Management

-This app uses GetX state manager for taking care os state within the app.
+This app uses GetX state manager for taking care of state within the app.

 ## Navigation
 This app also uses Getx for taking care of navigation within the app.